Bachelor of Engineering

 • Admission requirements

-• general or subject-specific higher education entrance qualification or entrance qualification for universities of applied sciences or admission test
+• general or subject-linked university entrance qualification or university of applied sciences entrance qualification

 • for the dual study form KIA (cooperative study with integrated training): Training or internship contract with a KIA company

-• Applicants with a qualification as a technician, business administrator, master craftsman or similar Completion of advanced vocational training in accordance with §18(3) of the SächsHSFG must attend a counseling interview for general university admission.
+• Applicants with a degree as a technician, business economist, master craftsman or similar Degree in advanced vocational training according to §18(3) of the SächsHSFG must attend a counseling interview for general university admission.

 • Course content